CommonAccord/Site-Org/Doc/Adroit/Adroit_Employment_Agt_Terms.01.md

 16.1.sec=safely attend to the duties of the Position;

-16.2.sec=become familiar with all applicable occupational health and safety laws, the regulations which are relevant to the duties of the Position and the Employer’s occupational health and safety policies and procedures (“OH&S Policies”);
+16.2.sec=become familiar with all applicable occupational health and safety laws, the regulations which are relevant to the duties of the Position and the Employer's occupational health and safety policies and procedures ("OH&S Policies");

 16.3.sec=comply with the OH&S Policies and take steps to ensure that co-workers also comply;